l-omar-chehab/l-omar-chehab.github.io/index.md

 ### <span style="color:darkblue"> Teaching </span>

-I am Teacher's Assistant ('chargé de TD') for the following Masters courses. <br>
+I was Teacher's Assistant for the following Masters courses. <br>

 {% assign hashes = (site.data.courses) %}
 {% for hash in hashes %}